GajalaParween/project-1/README.md

 # project-1
-this is my project fro git
+this is my project for git
 gajala
 ## AGENTIC AI

+abhi,gajala